mliew21396/remote-work-u2/week-5/README.md

 ## Remember your Expectations for the Unit!
 - Pair at least twice this week.  *You need to pair* ***6*** *times this unit*
-- Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit* (6 for peer-pairing, and 2 GPS)
+- Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit* (6 for peer-pairing, and 2 GPS.)
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit.

 ## Fetch DBC's Changes